Managing DNS aliases - Amazon FSx for Windows File Server

 • Configure a DNS CNAME record for the DNS alias that resolves to the default DNS name for your Amazon FSx file system.

-For more information, see Walkthrough 5: Using DNS aliases to access your file system.
+For more information, see Using DNS aliases to access your file system.

-A DNS alias name must meet the following requirements:
+A DNS alias name for your FSx for Windows File Server file system needs to meet the following requirements:

 • Must be formatted as a fully qualified domain name (FQDN).